-Crises occur when social formations can no longer be reproduced on the basis of pre-existing governing strategies and systems of social relations.
+Crises occur when social formations can no longer be reproduced on the basis of preexisting governing strategies and systems of social relations.
 Any given crisis means there is a systemic instability that can only be addressed through radical measures from various actors.
-This means that as well as studying authoritarian turns within liberal states, including emerging and ongoing forms of policing and racialisation, we will also look at the less familiar, sometimes improvisatory, forms of resistance pursued by subaltern peoples and social movements in turbulent times.
+This means that as well as studying authoritarian turns within liberal states, including emerging and ongoing forms of policing and racialisation, we will also look at the less familiar, sometimes improvisatory, forms of resistance pursued by subaltern peoples and social movements in turbulent times (taught and assessed in English).